CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

 One of the most fundamental, and certainly the most publicized component of Open Science is the accessibility of data.

-This makes sense- without access to your data, nothing else about your science can be all that open.
+This makes sense - without access to your data, nothing else about your science can be all that open.

-While we will devote an entire week of this course to data, opening up your data is only one piece of the puzzle.
+While we will devote an entire 10 weeks of this course to data, opening up your data is only one piece of the puzzle.

 <figure markdown>
   <a href="https://doi.org/10.1038/s41559-020-1109-6" target="blank" rel="gallagher">![gallagher](https://media.springernature.com/relative-r300-703_m1050/springer-static/image/art%3A10.1038%2Fs41559-020-1109-6/MediaObjects/41559_2020_1109_Figa_HTML.png){ width="700" } </a>